 There are additional regulations regarding the transport of hazardous materials.
 All of these rules and regulations are constantly being updated and revised to reflect the discovery of new risks and the development of new safety equipment.

-Truck Drivers May Violate Regulations, Causing Serious Accidents and Injuries
+Truck Drivers Who Violate Regulations Can Cause Serious Accidents and Injuries

-When you consider these mechanical problems in the light of other factors that can contribute to commercial vehicle accidents, such as driver fatigue, the general unfamiliarity that commercial drivers have with many of the highways and roads they drive upon, driver distraction or inattention, road or ramp designs or conditions that are not optimum for big rigs, the different ways in which large and heavy vehicles respond to various weather conditions, and so on, it is not surprising that commercial trucks pose a significant risk of danger to all users of the highways.
+When you consider these mechanical problems in the light of other factors that can contribute to commercial vehicle accidents, it is not surprising that commercial trucks pose a significant risk of danger to all users of the highways.
+Other factors may include:

 Semi truck accidents are serious business.
 Because of the size difference between a commercial truck and a passenger vehicle, it is important that truck drivers are safe.
 However, just like any other motor vehicle accident cause, there are some things that tend to increase the chances of a semi truck accident.
 For example: